bensuffolk/cncjs-pendant-shuttle/README.md

 **This pendant uses grbl 1.1 jogging commands and so will only work with grbl controlled machines**

-## To Do
-Basica functionality exists and works, but this file needs writing to document things properly and other things to do include:

-* Document how to make the pendant auto start
-* Z Axis Probe

 ## Installation Prerequisite

 You need to be running cncjs with the [cancelJog PR #512](https://github.com/cncjs/cncjs/pull/512) applied.
 This PR has not yet been merged, so in the mean time you can find a version of cncjs with this PR merged (and no other changes) at [https://github.com/bensuffolk/cncjs](https://github.com/bensuffolk/cncjs)